The Natural background for South American seafaring

 On the other side, to use balsa wood for traverses, could be a good idea - because balsa traverses at least offer extra buoyancy, if the main trunks go down.
 Heyerdahl did so - but the old people seems not to have done so.

-As said: How they cut down their trees and worked the material, that we still don't know.
+As said: How the south americans cut down their trees and worked the material, that we still don't know.

 Wood for Masts